yannick-beot-sp/vscode-sailpoint-identitynow/README.md

 ### Unreleased

+### 1.3.27

+- Fix issue when exporting SPConfig for chosen forms, segments or connector rules
+- Add MCP Server

+### Fixed

 - Fix issue when exporting SPConfig for chosen forms, segments or connector rules
 ### 1.3.26

 - Escape '\' when exporting and importing roles and access profiles